Bread & Roses 2025/2

 €15

-Here you can also order the French version of the book
+You can also order the French version of the book here

 To victory!
-Poster designed by Rik and published by the Belgian Workers' Party, on the occasion of the 1936 parliamentary elections.
+Poster designed by Rik and published by the Belgian Workers' Party for the 1936 parliamentary elections.

-William Butler Yeats and George Bernard Shaw, the two laurels of Nobel, their author, a poem, and a portrait, a piece of the theater, for the flamboyant feminist Britannique Helen “Lalla” Speyer (1870-1965).
+William Butler Yeats and George Bernard Shaw, the winners of the Nobel Prize, their writings, their poems, and the scenes, their theater pieces, for the flamboyant feminist Britannique Helen “Lalla” Speyer (1870-1965).
 Elle a pose pour l'un plus beaux portraits de Roger Fry, membre du groupe Bloomsbury, don't hesitate to share Virginia Woolf.
 Et elle fut l'épouse d'Émile Vandervelde, le patron incontesté du Parti ouvrier belge, de 1901 à 1922.
-Tandis qu'Émile initiait Lalla à la lutte socialiste, ellelui faisait connaître la pensée féministe.
+Tandis qu'Émile initiait Lalla à la lutte socialiste, elle lui faisait connaître la pensée féministe.
 This is because of the domains of the arts, the popular education, the campaigns of Léopold II and the aid of the Belgian occupation of their son. Émile a « oublié » sa première femme dans ses mémoires.
 The studies are carried out on the basis of the negative impact of Lalla on the evolution of politics and personnel.
 Mais lalla est plus que la « femme d'Émile ».
 After the history of the premiere of the world, the start of the journey and the life of the plus and independent of the son.

 Madame Lalla Vandervelde